 Geographic Information Science and Systems programs in the department focus on spatial statistics, GIS Cyberinfrastructure, and remote sensing, as well as their applications in research on land use/cover change, health, and regional development.
 Our strengths include developing advanced spatial statistics, spatial modeling, spatial data analysis, and geocomputation technologies.
 Our faculty members are developing and applying these advanced geographic information technologies in public health, natural resource and environmental evaluation, landform and landscape evolution, land use/cover change, regional development, social-economic geography, and urban studies.

-Our focus in this area is understanding the complex interactions of the atmosphere, hydrosphere, lithosphere and biosphere, including the role that human systems play as important drivers of change.
-The department’s Earth-Environment Interactions group includes faculty with expertise in climate modeling, paleoclimate analysis, sedimentology, geomorphology and geochronology.
-Our faculty members strive to understand the Earth’s climate system and its history, as well as the mechanics and evolution of landscapes around the world at human timescales within individual watersheds and at the much longer and larger scales of actively evolving mountain ranges.
+Earth system science focuses on understanding interactions within and between the atmosphere, hydrosphere, geosphere and biosphere.
+UConn Geography’s Earth System Science group’s expertise includes climate modeling, paleoclimate analysis, sedimentology, geomorphology and geochronology.
+Our faculty members strive to understand the Earth’s climate system and its history, as well as the mechanics and evolution of mountains and landscapes around the world.